Order your coronavirus home test kit, collect your sample and register your COVID-19 test kit with our step by step guide.

 The thought of taking a Covid test at home can be daunting.
 So to help put your mind at ease, I’ve broken the process down to show you how to test yourself for COVID-19.

-When you order your home COVID-19 test. from Medicspot, you can reserve your test kit online for instant collection at one of our Covid Test Hubs.
+When you order your home COVID-19 test. from Medicspot, you can reserve your test kit online for instant collection at one of our Covid Test Hubs or get it delivered to your home by post.

 Inside your test kit you’ll find that it contains: